 FAKO scores are just any scores that are not FICO scores.
 These get used by credit monitoring companies, as the FICO score is not easy to access.
 The problem with FAKO scores is that the algorithm is different a lot of the time.

 There are endless FAKO scores that exist, but lenders do not spend much time using them.
 Yet, you just need to check your FICO score once or twice a year.
-You are able to get a good enough idea on your score fluctuations by tracking the movement of one of your FAKO scores.
+You can get a good enough idea of your score fluctuations by tracking the movement of one of your FAKO scores.

 Do Not Fall off Track – Always Pay!